-- 37. Where an institution uses external credit bureau scores or external ratings as input variables in the rating process, and in particular when externally sourced scores are the main (or one of the main) input variable(s) of the overall internal rating, there is a risk that an internal model may not consider all relevant information.
-In the ECB's understanding, institutions mitigate this risk when they comply with the following principles. - (a) The external scores or ratings and/or data are regularly updated or refreshed, especially where credit bureau information is dynamic and is used not only for the application rating but also for the ongoing behavioural rating. - (b) Institutions understand the structure and nature of external scores or ratings and their key drivers.
-They also regularly verify that the results of the credit bureau score continue to be appropriate input variables in their credit rating process, for example by reviewing any changes in the credit bureau score methodology. - (c) Validation requirements are similar to those applied to other input variables. - (d) Even when the external score or rating is the main (or one of the main) driver(s) of the internal rating, the institution ensures that all relevant internal information regarding the creditworthiness of the obligor is taken into account in the internal rating. - (e) When external scores or ratings are used as the main (or one of the main) driver(s) of the internal rating, in addition to the practices referred to in paragraph 128(b) of the General Topics chapter of this guide, institutions should demonstrate a good understanding of the drivers affecting the external scores or ratings.
-In addition institutions should ensure that external providers inform them of all significant changes applied to the credit bureau scoring or the rating methodology. - (f) When external scores or ratings are used as the main (or one of the main) driver(s) of the internal rating, institutions demonstrate that the additional relevant internal information considered in the model and its weighting are sufficient to ensure that the internal rating does not merely replicate the results of the external bureau scores or the external ratings used. - (g) When institutions make use of external scores or ratings or any other judgement-based assessment provided by a third party as input variables in the rating process, they should ensure that any potential correlation between the relevant risk drivers does not lead to bias or a doublecounting effect in the risk parameter estimates.
-This can be especially relevant in these cases, due to the potential use of duplicated information.

-(h) The institution remains responsible for the performance of the model.
+- (a) The external scores or ratings and/or data are regularly updated or refreshed, especially where credit bureau information is dynamic and is used not only for the application rating but also for the ongoing behavioural rating. - (b) Institutions understand the structure and nature of external scores or ratings and their key drivers.
+They also regularly verify that the results of the credit bureau score continue to be appropriate input variables in their credit rating process, for example by reviewing any changes in the credit bureau score methodology.
+The greater the importance of the external scores or ratings, the greater understanding institutions should demonstrate of their structure, nature and key drivers and the higher the frequency that should be considered in monitoring the appropriateness of these external scores or ratings. - (c) Validation requirements are similar to those applied to other internal and external input variables. - (d) Even when the external score or rating is the main (or one of the main) driver(s) of the internal rating, the institution ensures that all relevant internal information regarding the creditworthiness of the obligor is taken into account with sufficient weighting in the internal rating.
+In addition, the institution demonstrates that the additional relevant internal information considered in the model and its weighting are sufficient to ensure that the internal rating does not merely take on the results of the external bureau scores or the external ratings used. - (e) When institutions make use of external scores or ratings or any other judgement-based assessment provided by a third party as input variables in the rating process, they should ensure that any potential correlation between the relevant risk drivers does not lead to bias or a doublecounting effect in the risk parameter estimates.
+This can be especially relevant in these cases, due to the potential use of duplicated information. - (f) The institution remains responsible for the performance of the model.

-3.4 Use of pooled data
+3.4 Use of pooled data25